-Pattern for women’s turtleneck (sizes 32 – 60) is available here:
+The pattern for women’s turtleneck ROLL UP (sizes 32–60) is available here:

 Use thinner knits (elastic materials) with a high content of elastic fibers (elastane, lycra, spandex, etc.).
 For example:

 - Cotton or viscose knits